-Please don’t publicly announce or publicise the grant until you have formally accepted the grant offer terms and conditions and provided us with your Bacs details and supporting bank statement as requested in the grant offer letter.
+Please don’t publicly announce or publicise the funding until you have formally accepted the offer terms and conditions and have provided us with your Bacs details and supporting bank statement as requested in the offer letter.

-We usually announce grants on our website and via twitter two weeks after they have been approved.
-If you would prefer us not to announce the grant then please let us know within two weeks of receiving the offer letter.
+We usually announce what we fund on our website and via twitter two weeks after it has been approved.
+If you would prefer us not to announce this then please let us know within two weeks of receiving the offer letter.

-We add grants in more detail to our searchable database of grants on our website on a quarterly basis and the grant will also be listed in our Annual Report.
+We add more detail of funded organisations to our searchable database on our website on a quarterly basis and the funding will also be listed in our Annual Report.
 We may also mention our support for your organisation in our publicity material.

-If you want to acknowledge the grant in a press release or any other type of media coverage, please send a copy of the draft press release before publication to Laura Lines, Grants & Communications Officer firstname.lastname@example.org
+If you want to acknowledge our funding in a press release or any other type of media coverage, please send a copy of the draft press release before publication to Laura Lines, Grants & Communications Officer email@example.com

 You may use these standard paragraphs about the Foundation in the Notes to Editors:

 “Esmée Fairbairn Foundation aims to improve the quality of life for people and communities throughout the UK both now and in the future.
 We do this by funding the charitable work of organisations with the ideas and ability to achieve positive change.

 The Foundation is one of the largest independent grant-makers in the UK.
 We make grants of £30 - £35 million annually towards a wide range of work within the arts, children and young people, the environment and social change.
 We also operate a £26 million Finance Fund which invests in organisations that aim to deliver both a financial return and a social benefit.